-Preparation for Transfer...Pathways for Careers...Passion for Life Long-Learning!
+Preparation for Transfer...Pathways for Careers...Passion for Life Long Learning!

-UNM-Los Alamos is an innovative, rigorous, and comprehensive branch community college that provides flexible, affordable academic transfer opportunities, leadingedge career programs, and stimulates life-long learning.
-With education as its central mission, its students become capable, confident, and contributing individuals in their communities.
+UNM-LA is an innovative, rigorous, and affordable comprehensive branch community college that provides foundations for transfer, leading-edge career programs, and life-long learning opportunities.
+We strive to prepare students who are capable, competent, and successful through highquality instruction and personalized attention.